WeSpeakEnglish/ANTIRTOS/README.md

 3. Save resources and manage your code, not RTOS.
 4. No RTOS is ported to your platform, for example, in the case of very small and cheap microcontrollers.

-### Here is the solution, using function pointer easily and make:
+### Here is the solution, using function pointers queues easily and make:
 1. Interrupts kept fast and controllable, no blocking anymore.
 2. Easily to debug and understand.
 3. You want to have easy way to get multitasking.